-I recently built my lightest ever 5″ quad and I want to share some of my experience and opinions on the advantages and limitations of ultra light racing drone when it comes to building and flying.
-I will continue to experiment with some of the latest and lightest components available to keep this post up to date.
+I recently built an ultralight racing drone – the lightest 5″ mini quad I have ever built, and it’s awesome!
+I want to share my experience on the advantages and limitations of ultralight racing drone when it comes to building and flying.

-I don’t race a lot and I have mostly built and flown with the more robust freestyle frames.
-But I have always been curious about the differences between a light-weight racing drone and a heavier freestyle quad I am used to flying, so I decided to build one and find out.
+Racing is not my thing, and I mostly fly the more robust freestyle frames.
+But I have always been curious about the differences between a light-weight racing drone and a heavier freestyle quad, so I decided to build one and find out.

 I have been flying mini quads for years, but even so, my skills are no where near a professional drone racer like Minchan Kim or Luke Bannister.
-But hopefully my years of flying experience will help me to understand and explain the differences in performance from these very different styles of craft. :D
+Hopefully my years of flying experience will help me understand and explain the differences in performance from these very different styles of craft.

 Generally, a 5″ freestyle mini quad, such as the ImpulseRC Reverb, weighs around 350g to 400g without the battery and GoPro (Dry Weight).

 An ultra-light racing drone, however, can be much lighter than that.
-Typical dry weight is only at around 180g to 220g.
+The typical dry weight is only at around 180g to 220g.
 I am sure the weigh can go even lower on some extreme builds.

 There are positives and negatives to almost any quadcopter, an ultralight racing drone is no different in this regard.

 - Lighter = Faster (given the same hardware)